bafarris/poli179/README.md

 ### Method 2: Sentence Transformers

+- We began by creating sentence transformer embeddings using “all-MiniLM-L6-v2”.
+- Next, we split the embeddings and sentiment data into training and testing sets.
-- We began by initializing the linear regression model.
+- Then we initiated the linear regression model.
 - We then fit the regression model to the training data.
 - For the continuous treatment, we predicted the sentiment based on the test data.
 - After, we binarized the sentiment scores.